-(1) The State Department of Education and the public

-K-12 schools of the state provide effective targeted intensive intervention strategies for the population of high risk students and proactive strategies that promote the mental health of the general student population, with no specific intervention strategies for students considered at-risk for developing inadequate social-behavioral skills.

-- (2) There is a prevalence of students in public K-12 schools who lack age-appropriate social, emotional, and behavioral skills including, but not limited to, students with Attention Deficit and Hyperactivity Disorder (ADHD) and students who lack the ability to appropriately manage anger and other emotions, often causing chronic disability and disadvantage in children and directly interfering with the intellectual, social, and emotionally appropriate development of students. - (3) Students living in poverty are more than twice as likely to have social, emotional, and behavioral difficulties. - (4) Poverty increases the likelihood that children will be exposed to multiple adverse childhood experiences such as experiencing or witnessing violence, and children who have been exposed are more likely to be diagnosed with ADHD or other behavior problems. - (5) When teachers are unable to manage disruptive behavior in the classroom, learning for all students is diminished because teachers spend more instructional time on behavior management.
+- (1) The State Department of Education and the public K-12 schools of the state provide proactive strategies that promote the mental health of the general student population, with no specific intervention strategies for students considered at-risk for developing inadequate social-behavioral skills. - (2) There is a prevalence of students in public K-12 schools who lack age-appropriate social, emotional, and behavioral skills including, but not limited to, students with Attention Deficit and Hyperactivity Disorder (ADHD) and students who lack the ability to appropriately manage anger and other emotions, often causing chronic disability and disadvantage in children and directly interfering with the intellectual, social, and emotionally appropriate development of students. - (3) Poverty increases the likelihood that children will be exposed to multiple adverse childhood experiences such as experiencing or witnessing violence, and children who have had adverse childhood experiences are more likely to have behavior problems.

-- (6) It is essential that students, teachers, and school staff receive consistent and continuing instruction on appropriate methods of addressing the root of perceived disruptive behavior and the means of correcting those behaviors in a manner that does not hinder the educational progress of the student or the social, emotional, or behavioral growth and development of the student. - (7) The most likely outcomes for students who have inadequate or inappropriate social, emotional, or behavioral skills are being retained in a grade, receiving services and supports through Individual Education Plans or 504 Plans, being suspended or expelled from school, or the development of additional or worsening of social, emotional, or behavioral issues or challenges, all of which are costly to families, schools, and the larger community. - (8) Discipline policies that emphasize the exclusionary practices of suspension or expulsion from the classroom negatively affect a student's academic success and behavioral health, increasing the likelihood of his or her involvement in the criminal justice system, and decreasing the student's likelihood of completing high school, which all come with substantial social and economic costs. - (9) Discipline policies, among other factors, set the school culture and climate for all students.
-Research indicates that the implementation of alternative, restorative disciplinary practices can positively affect school climate and individual connectedness, thus affecting school quality, especially among lower-performing schools.
+- (4) When teachers are unable to manage disruptive behavior in the classroom, learning for all students is diminished because teachers spend more instructional time on behavior management. - (5) It is essential that students, teachers, and school staff receive consistent and continuing instruction on appropriate methods of addressing the root of perceived disruptive behavior and the means of correcting those behaviors in a manner that does not hinder the educational progress of the student or the social, emotional, or behavioral growth and development of the student. - (6) Outcomes for students who have inadequate or inappropriate social, emotional, or behavioral skills may include being retained in a grade, receiving services and supports through Individual Education Plans or 504 Plans, being suspended or expelled from school, or the development of additional or worsening of social, emotional, or behavioral issues or challenges, all of which are costly to families, schools, and the larger community. - (7) Discipline policies that emphasize the exclusionary practices of suspension or expulsion from the classroom may negatively affect a student's academic success and behavioral health, increasing the likelihood of his or her involvement in the criminal justice system, and decreasing the student's likelihood of completing high school, which all come with substantial social and economic costs.

-- (10) Teachers often lack the training and resources needed to appropriately address, assist, and effectively teach disruptive students who lack age-appropriate social, emotional, and behavioral skills. - (11) There is evidence that providing teachers training on positive classroom management strategies, integrating a student's social and emotional skills training into instruction, and providing mental health consultations, healthy expression and processing emotions and conflict resolution skills, increased healthy physical movement, effective communication between students, teachers, and staff, and independent and small group learning experiences, and implementing policies emphasizing restorative approaches to school discipline may reduce disruptive behaviors and improve academic achievement.

-Section 2.
-For the purposes of this act, the following terms shall have the following meanings:
+- (8) Discipline policies are among the factors that set the school culture and climate for all students.
+Research indicates that the implementation of alternative, restorative disciplinary practices can positively affect school climate and individual connectedness, thus affecting school quality, especially among lower-performing schools. - (9) Teachers often lack the training and resources needed to appropriately address, assist, and effectively teach disruptive students who lack age-appropriate social, emotional, and behavioral skills. - training on positive classroom management strategies, integrating a student's social and emotional skills training into instruction, and providing mental health consultations, healthy expression and processing emotions and conflict resolution skills, increased healthy physical movement, effective communication between students, teachers, and staff, and independent and small group learning experiences, and implementing policies emphasizing restorative approaches to school discipline may reduce disruptive behaviors and improve academic achievement. - Section 2.
+For the purposes of this act, the following terms shall have the following meanings: - (1) DEPARTMENT.
+The State Department of Education.